L Is for Love: Release and reception

 This episode, along with several others featuring Howard and Harold, played a role in the series getting nominated at the 29th GLAAD Media Awards.

 Home media

 The episode was first released as one of the episodes included on the A Very Loud Christmas DVD in the United Kingdom and Australia in 2018.
-In the series' native United States, it was released on the Relative Chaos DVD, which packages the first half of the second season, in 2019, and later on the The Complete Second Season and The Complete Seasons 1, 2 & 3 DVDs in 2021 and 2024, respectively, which both package the entire second season.
+In the series' native United States, it was released on the Relative Chaos DVD, which packages the first half of the second season, in 2019, and later on The Complete Second Season and The Complete Seasons 1, 2 & 3 DVDs in 2021 and 2024, respectively, which both package the entire second season.
 It was also included on the Chaos familial DVD in France, which compiles the second quarter of the second season, and on the Intégrale de la saison 2 DVD that compiles the entire season, both released in 2019.